GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 **At Griffith University**

-Help is available at Griffith [Hacky Hour](https://hackyhourgriffith.wordpress.com/) sessions, Thursdays between 2-3pm alternating weeks at Gold Coast and Nathan campuses.
+Help is available at Griffith [Hacky Hour & Library Researcher Support](https://hackyhourgriffith.wordpress.com/) sessions, Thursdays between 2-3pm alternating weeks at Gold Coast and Nathan campuses.
 Grab a free coffee and we can help you.

 [NEXT -->](data-wrangling-intro-for-hass-2.md)